ddalton/xor/README.md

 Test for mix SQL and OQL queries in a view reference and view
-a) Test OQL and SQL - Need to add foreignKey
+a) Test OQL and SQL - Need to add foreignKey for EXISTS or use Function with FREESTYLE
 b) Test OQL and StoredProcedure

 Bug - Why cannot child view with EntityType be expanded - JPAMutableJsonTest#readEmployeeNumber
     - AggregateView#expand currently returns if a child view has EntityType populated

-Test TraversalView and
-AggregateView expand functionality

 Supporting the following helps for JDBC provider - since it makes the serial dispatcher for JDBC more efficient